 Like most Bluetooth headsets, the latency is not ideal for watching movies and videos.
 They perform admirably well for a non-Aptx low latency device, which should be fine for music but they won't be the most responsive headphones when gaming on your phone or watching a lot of video content.
 Also, we have yet to test for AAC, but that is more an audio quality codec than a low latency one.

 The Apple AirPods are truly wireless headphones with a decent sound and good active features.
+They're the best truly wireless earbuds for iPhone we've tested.
 However, they're more optimized for iOS so they won't be as good for Android users and they're also not as stable due to their one-size-fits-all design.

 The Apple AirPods are much better wireless headphone overall than the Google Pixel Buds.
 The AirPods have a more comfortable fit, especially for those used to the Apple one-size-fits-all earbud design.
 They also have a better build quality and unlike the Pixel Buds, they are truly wireless and each earbud can be used independently of each other.
 The Airpods also have a slightly better sound even if they do not have a lot of bass.
 On the upside, the Pixel buds are a lot more stable for physical activity and sports.
 Their adjustable earbud fit design also caters to more listeners than the AirPods.